jrp244/byu-cs324/lab-socket-hunt/README.md

 ## Socket Setup and Manipulation

- - All communications between participant and director are over UDP, so all sockets are of type `SOCK_DGRAM`.
+ - All communications between client and server are over UDP, so all sockets are of type `SOCK_DGRAM`.
  - Sending every message requires exactly one call to `write()`, `send()`, or `sendto()`.
  - Receiving every message requires exactly one call to `read()`, `recv()`, or